hphelion/documentation/moonshot/install.updates-and-extensions.md

 ## Next Step

 Having completed the installation steps, created your cloud, licensed the dashboards, and at least viewed Updated and Extensions and the CODN, you should now launch the Administration Dashboard to perform a set of post-deployment tasks.
-The steps that we'll described are designed to familiarize you with the Administration Dashboard, and also verify that your deployed cloud is operating properly.
+The steps that we'll describe are designed to familiarize you with the Administration Dashboard, and also verify that your deployed cloud is operating properly.
 See [Launch Administration Dashboard for Post-Deployment Tasks](/cloudos/moonshot/install/launch-admin-dashboard/).